Porto-North-Portugal.com

 The best of Braga

-The following list details the best of Braga, which should not be missed during your visit to the city.
-Following this section is an interactive map to help you plan your trip and this is followed by a detailed description of each of the sights.
+Here are the highlights of Braga, the sights I believe should not be missed during a visit to the city.
+Below this section is an interactive map to help you plan your trip, followed by a detailed description of each sight.

 Bom Jesus do Monte